“The ZenBook 14 is small, solidly built, and performs well, but fails to stand out against its peers.”

 Audio wasn’t nearly as good, even with a keyboard angle and downward-firing speakers that bounce sound around on a flat surface.
 The “Smart Amplifier” and Harmon Kardon tuning couldn’t overcome some serious distortion at higher volumes, which was loud but not at all pleasant.
 Turn things down and all frequency ranges sounded muffled.
-Keep a pair of headphones or a Bluetooth speaker with you if you want to do more than watch the occasional YouTube video.
+Keep a pair of

 The ZenBook 14 is one of the first notebooks to employ Intel’s latest Whiskey Lake 8th-generation CPUs.
 Our review unit came with the quad-core Core i7-8565U, which promises to be slightly faster and a bit more efficient than the previous iteration.